MyZenKey/sp-sdk-ios/README.md

 	</array>
 ```

-For examples of how to configure the property list, see the [Social App](https://git.xcijv.net/sp-sdk/sp-sdk-ios/tree/develop/Example/SocialApp), and [Bank App](https://git.xcijv.net/sp-sdk/sp-sdk-ios/tree/develop/Example/BankApp).

 ### Using a Custom Redirect URI

 If you would like to use universal links for your redirect scheme, it is possible to configure a custom URL scheme and a custom URL host.